Fundraising Strategy for Beginners: How to Create Your Own

 After you’ve worked with your team to produce all of the documents and strategies we’ve discussed so far, it’s time to aggregate these materials into a campaign roadmap that reflects your overall fundraising strategy.

 This roadmap will be the guiding force behind your campaign.
-Whenever you’re faced with a tough decision or challenge during your fundraising efforts, return to your roadmap for valuable insights and guidance.
-A centralized roadmap with clearly organized sections for each strategic element will be essential once things are underway.
+Whenever you’re faced with a tough decision or unexpected challenge, return to your roadmap for valuable insights and guidance.
+Create a centralized, comprehensive roadmap with clearly organized sections for each of the following strategic elements:

 With your goals, objectives, and deliverables assembled alongside a timeline, you’ll get a cohesive picture of the entire campaign and fundraising strategy.
-Plus, this helpful document will be accessible to your whole organization, making sure everyone remains on the same page throughout your effort.
+Plus, this helpful document will be accessible to your whole organization, making sure everyone remains on the same page throughout the campaign.

 Next to strengthened donor relationships and donations, one of the most important outcomes of a fundraising campaign is the valuable insight you can draw from engagement metrics.